30 Different Types of Beetles in Texas

 Adult Calligrapha beetles, as one of the several types of beetles in Texas, feed on pollen and nectar from flowers.

-The Calligrapha beetle is a beneficial species in Texas as they help to control certain plant pests by preying on their larvae.
+The Calligrapha beetle is a beneficial species in Texas as it helps control certain plant pests by preying on their larvae.

 They are also often found in gardens and other outdoor spaces, where they help to pollinate flowers.

-If you live in Texas and spot these beetles, you should be sure to leave them alone since they benefit your local ecosystem!
+If you live in Texas and spot these beetles, you should leave them alone since they benefit your local ecosystem!

 25. Cottonwood Borer beetle

-There are many different types of beetles in Texas, and one of them is a member of the Long-Horned Beetle family, the Cottonwood Borer.
-It has very long antennas that extend past the length of its own body.
+There are many different types of beetles in Texas; one is a member of the Long-Horned Beetle family, the Cottonwood Borer.
+It has very long antennas extending past its own body’s length.

 The beetle has black antennae and a white face.
-Its body is creamy white or ivory in color, and each wing is covered in two rows of black blocks.
+Its body is creamy white or ivory, and each wing is covered in two rows of black blocks.

-Cottonwood Borers enjoy poplar, willow, and cottonwood-tree-filled forested regions and reside close to riverbanks.
+Cottonwood Borers enjoy poplar, willow, and cottonwood-tree-filled forested regions and reside near riverbanks.

 Throughout the summer, this species forages on trees.
 Adults climb the branches gradually, gnawing and shredding them until they reach the leaves.

-With enough time, these boring beetles can infest woodlands, occasionally removing the trees from neighborhood blocks.
+These boring beetles can infest woodlands with enough time, occasionally removing the trees from neighborhood blocks.

 To lay her eggs, the female adult Cottonwood Borer cuts holes into the tree bases of the prey.
 When the larvae hatch, they devour the interior wood into pulp and sawdust, destroying the tree.

-Additionally, these types of beetles in Texas gnaw on the tree’s weak underground root system until it cannot take water or nutrients from the soil.
+These types of beetles in Texas also gnaw on the tree’s weak underground root system until it cannot take water or nutrients from the soil.
 Affected trees age and weaken over time, eventually toppling over at ground level.

 26. Cedar Beetle